foodmike/foodmike-obsidian-coriolis-public/README.md

 The [Skills](Skills.pdf) table shows all the skills, grouped by General/Advanced.

-The [CoriolisQuickstart.pdf](Quickstart Guide) is the basic rules.
+The [Quickstart Guide](CoriolisQuickstart.pdf) is the basic rules.
 These are available from free from the Free League website, but I thought I'd put them here for convenience.
 You don't have to read this, but obviously you can if you want.

 Here is a [Character Sheet](CharacterSheet.pdf) if you'd like to look at one.